Sarajevo in 2 Days

 Jablanica

-This morning entails another scenic mountain drive, much of it along the valley of the beautiful blue-green Neretva River.
-We stop in Jablanica, site of a WW2 battle, where Tito’s Partisan forces took out a railway bridge to thwart the advancing Germans.
+We stopped around 50 miles south west of Sarajevo in Jablanica, site of a WW2 battle, where Tito’s Partisan forces took out a railway bridge to thwart the advancing Germans.
 The bridge still lies upended in the river as a monument to those who fought.
+There’s a train perched perilously near the edge of the bridge and a small museum.

 Jablanica